 Mohammed Makkawy is one of the greatest short bodybuilders of all time.
-At only 5’3”, the Egyptian-born athlete defeated men much taller with his proportioned, no-weak-points physique… [Read more…]
+At only 5’3” the Egyptian-born physique sculptor defeated men much taller with his proportioned, no-weak-points physique.
+[Read more…]

 We often feature photos in our Zen newsletters that we’ve never seen before.
 This one of Danny Padilla is one of those.
 It looks like he’s at some type of ruins, perhaps the Colosseum in Rome, Italy, or the Parthenon in Greece (those are just a guesses).
 [Read more…]

 Q: I always have a problem making gains in the winter.
 It starts around Halloween, when the weather starts getting cooler and the bowls of candy start taunting me.
 Then it’s Thanksgiving, pumpkin pie, and it’s even colder outside.
 I lose the motivation to hit the gym, and my muscles usually shrink and get shrouded with a layer of fat.
 Is this just something I should accept, or do you have any solutions?

 A: Definitely do not accept it—at least not completely—because if you regress in the winter and then start training hard in the spring, you waste a lot of workouts just getting back to where you were the previous year.
 (We speak from experience—it’s happened to us on more than one occasion).
 [Read more…]